dcgtc/dgrants/CONTRIBUTING.md

 PRs to our repo are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

 - Should have a correspoding issue created.
-- Only fix/add the functionality described on the issue to ensure reviewers are cleaner
+- Only fix/add the functionality described on the issue to ensure reviews are clean and well-scoped
 - Add tests if there is changed functionality and ensure all tests continue to pass.
 - Address a single concern in the least number of changed lines as possible.
 - Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).